twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ## Prefix List & Route Maps
 - Prefix Lists
 	- Match exact prefixes
+		- If we have a network that does not match exactly to the prefix list we added to the route map that we want to advertise then we will have an issue because it will pass the filter and end up being implicitly denied.
+So we need to Match that network and Subnet EXACTLY as it shows up to avoid this issue.
 - Route Maps
 	- Match prefix lists
 	- Match other route attributes